neondatabase/website/content/docs/extensions/pg_embedding.md

 This extension is based on [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw) implementation of HNSW the code for the current state-of-the-art billion-scale nearest neighbor search system<sup>[[1]](https://github.com/neondatabase/pg_embedding#references)</sup>.

 Neon also supports `pgvector` for vector similarity search.
-For information on which index to choose, refer to [Comparing pgvector and pg_embedding](#comparing-pgvector-and-pg_embedding).
+For information on which index to choose, refer to [Comparing vector search extensions](#comparing-vector-search-extensions).

 ## Using the pg_embedding extension